Sandworm (Dune): Physiology

 Herbert describes sandworms as colossal terrestrial annelids with features of the lamprey.
 They have an array of crystalline teeth which are used primarily for rasping rocks and sand.
 During his first close encounter with a sandworm in Dune, Paul notes, "Its mouth was some eighty meters in diameter ... crystal teeth with the curved shape of crysknives glinting around the rim ... the bellows breath of cinnamon, subtle aldehydes ... acids ..."

 Sandworms grow to hundreds of meters in length, with specimens observed over 400 m long and 40 m in diameter, although Paul becomes a sandrider by summoning a worm that "appeared to be" around half a league (1.5 mi) or more in length.
 These gigantic worms burrow deep in the ground and travel swiftly; "most of the sand on Arrakis is credited to sandworm action".

 Sandworms are described as "incredibly tough" by Liet-Kynes, who further notes that "high-voltage electrical shock applied separately to each ring segment" is the only known way to kill and preserve them; atomics are the only explosive powerful enough to kill an entire worm, with conventional explosives being unfeasible as "each ring segment has a life of its own".
 Water is poisonous to the worms, but it is in too short supply on Arrakis to be of use against any but the smallest of them.

 Life cycle

-Herbert notes in Dune that microscopic creatures called sand plankton feed upon traces of melange scattered by sandworms on the Arrakeen sands.
-The sand plankton are food for the giant sandworms, but also grow and burrow to become what the Fremen call Little Makers, "the half-plant-half-animal deep-sand vector of the Arrakis sandworm".
+The sandworms of Herbert's Dune have a self-contained lifecycle and ecosystem with a feeding mechanism similar to how baleen whales feed on plankton.
+They move through the desert sands and ingest large quantities of melange pockets to consume the microscopic organisms known as "sand plankton" that inhabit it.
+These plankton eat melange which itself is a byproduct of dying sandworms.
+When consuming a melange mass, a sandworm excretes a more refined form of the melange as well as dispersing it across the desert environment, all this sustaining further plankton growth.